dsymonds/larn/README.md

 code as far as gofmt is concerned.
 Some chunks have been stubbed out instead of ported (e.g. loading/saving).

+I have made sufficient changes to get it to build, linking against github.com/jabb/gocurse/curses, which is the only Go ncurses library I could get to build and work.
+Much is still stubbed out, though.

 Roadmap
 -------
-Next I will be making sufficient changes to get it to build, linking against github.com/jabb/gocurse/curses, which is the only Go ncurses library I could get to build and work.
+I will next be debugging, fixing and filling out the critical stubbed functions.

-After that, hopefully enough will work to be able to play; I shall then start turning the code into good Go code, and filling out the previously stubbed functions.
+After that, hopefully enough will work to be able to play; I shall then start turning the code into good Go code, and filling out any remaining stubbed functions.

 Next, I will abstract enough of the code to turn it into a web based